SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 Read-Only Computed Properties
 _____________________________

-A computed property with a getter but no setter is known as a *read-only computed property*.
+A computed property with a getter but no setter is known as a :newTerm:`read-only computed property`.
 Read-only computed properties enable you to define a property that will always return a value, and can be accessed via dot syntax,